 Mangalitsa – One of the best meals we’ve ever had.
 Farm to table.
 Intimate dining experience.
 Reservations only (we got SO lucky and got a table as walk-ins, it was 5pm).

 Village Butcher – The BEST sandwiches we LOVE their Veggie Lover’s Delight.

 Kelly Way Gardens – An incredible farm to table dinner experience (also open to the public for tours during summer months).

 Mon Vert Cafe – Great spot for coffee, pastries, breakfast sandwiches.

 Worthy Kitchen – Farm to table comfort food.
 It gets really busy, go early if you can.

-Woodstock Farmer’s Market – The sandwiches here are killer.
+Woodstock Farmer’s Market – Great place to grab quick prepared foods.
 They have an incredible grocery selection too if you need to stock up during your stay.